 As many people are cottoning on to the appeal of naturally fermented food, it’s becoming less scary, and something we increasingly want to do for ourselves at home, rather than relying on industrially produced versions.
-Many of these have been pasteurised and therefore are no longer ‘alive’, or as health-giving or flavourful.
+Many of these have been pasteurised and therefore are no longer ‘alive’ or as health-giving or flavourful.
 Beginning with fruit and vegetables is a good introduction.

-Sterilise your jars
+How to sterilise your jars

 - To sterilise them, heat oven to 180C/160C fan/gas 4.